TheTrueFlopsy/libavr/README.md

 The fact that the execution delay is always zeroed before task handler invocation is problematic for tasks that need to respond to asynchronous events and simultaneously keep track of an elapsing delay/timeout.
-The recommended way to deal with such cases is to store the value of the time counter `sched_ticks` when the delay is set, then check whether the difference between the current value of `sched_ticks` and the stored value is no less than the intended delay (the library functions `sched_time_sub` and `sched_time_gte` can be used to do this) each time the task handler is invoked.
+The recommended way to deal with such cases is to store the value of the global time counter `sched_ticks` when the delay is set, then check whether the difference between the current value of `sched_ticks` and the stored value is no less than the intended delay (the library functions `sched_time_sub` and `sched_time_gte` can be used to do this) each time the task handler is invoked.

 **NOTE:** This module is compatible with ATtiny devices.